s-stude/ui-automation-stub/readme.md

 Stub for a test project using nightwatch.js

 ## Pre-requisites
-- Install JAVA on your machine
+- install JAVA on your machine (https://www.java.com/en/download/)
+- restart your terminal to apply PATH

 ## Stub usage
 - run `npm i`
-- run `nightwatch`
+- run `npm start` to run all tests in Google Chrome
+- run `nightwatch --env firefox` to run all tests in Firefox